What is measured?

 Figure 1.
 PDDF obtained from lysozyme solution SAXS data using XSACT Pro, showing a compact globular profile.
 PDDF is obtained through a Bayesian approach, with no information loss.
 The user input of auxiliary values such as the maximum distance within the particle (Dmax) of the smoothness parameter are not required.

-Modern Bayesian approaches [1], as implemented in XSACT Pro, extract the PDDF with minimal user input and without loss of structural information, ensuring a robust and objective reconstruction.
+XSACT Pro uses modern Bayesian approaches [1], to extract the PDDF with minimal user input and no loss of structural information, ensuring a robust reconstruction.

 [1] S. Hansen, Bayesian estimation of hyperparameters for indirect Fourier transformation in small‐angle scattering, Journal of Applied Crystallography, 33.6 (2000).
 DOI: 10.1107/S0021889800012930.